veracruz-project/veracruz-examples/i-poc/README.md

     * uniqueID: defines a unique name for this instance
     * URL of CCFaaS: where to find CCFaaS, normally should be like http:://<IP>:5010
     * URL of iotex-S3: where to find iotex-s3-app, normally should be like http:://<IP>:5020
-    * decryption key path: path of the key to decrypt the vide
+    * decryption key path: path of the key to decrypt the video
     * decryption IV path: path of where to put the decryption key on the enclave
     * S3 authentication>: set of "key=value" that contains the authentication to access the video in S3